 Increase the capacity of your bottleneck.
 Do you need to add another machine or more staff to this part of the process to help increase the capacity of the bottleneck?

 Ensure that your bottleneck is working all of the time.
 Plan staff breaks or automate the process to ensure that the bottleneck never stops working except for maintenance or tool changes.
 If you are not already running the bottleneck machine or process 24/7 then consider doing so to increase capacity.

 If you would like help and advice as to the best way to exploit the constraints of your bottleneck, one of our automation advisors will be happy to advise you as to how automated palletising systems can be of benefit to you.
 Contact us on 01223 499488 or firstname.lastname@example.org .

 Step Three – Go back to Step One

 Having identified and exploited the bottleneck in your production process, it is important to begin the identifying and exploiting process again.
 You may find that the bottleneck has now moved to a different machine or process, or indeed you may have a wandering bottleneck in your production process.

 Therefore, to enable maximum efficiency, it is very important to keep on reviewing where your bottlenecks are and exploiting these constraints.

 For a more comprehensive overview on how to identify and eliminate bottlenecks we recommend reading ‘The Goal’ by Eliyahu M. Goldratt.

-If you would like further help and advice on how to exploit the constraints of your bottleneck, one of our automation advisors will be happy to assist you.
-Contact us on 01223 499488 or firstname.lastname@example.org.
+If you would like further help and advice on how to exploit the constraints of your bottleneck by using an automated palletising system, one of our automation advisors will be happy to assist you.
+Contact us on 01223 499488 or email@example.com.